statpages/statpages.github.io/README.md

 3)

-    git commit -a -m 'comment on the particular commit'
+    git commit -a -m "comment on the particular commit"

-commits/confirms Your edits for Git
+commits/confirms Your edits for Git.

 4)